anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter07.md

 The purpose of this chapter is to establish an operational run-book containing sequences and steps explaining, with enough detail, how to install a Reference Implementation (RI).

-The term Run-Book is synonymous with "Cookbook", and either term will be used interchangeably to indicate that if a user follows the steps or procedures in the "book", the expected result will be an RI identical to the lab utilized by CNTT for the instation and certificaiton of RI-1.
+The term Run-Book is synonymous with "Cookbook", and either term will be used interchangeably to indicate that if a user follows the steps or procedures in the "book", the expected result will be an RI identical to the lab utilized by CNTT for the instantiation and certification of RI-1.

 It is assumed that the reader of this chapter has the skill set to install Common NFVI on their own labs.